 - The verb "to observe" is used in relation to a specific foul to mean that the official(s) should watch players who are at risk of committing that foul, and flag it (or take appropriate preventative action) if it happens (or comes close to happening).

 - The verb "to record" implies a written record while the verb "to note" implies a mental note.

+- The verb "to transmit" implies [USING CREW RADIO] to communicate with fellow officials.

+- The verb "to announce" implies communicating with players, coaches, stadium announcers, spectators and/or broadcast viewers.
+Often this will be [USING PUBLIC RADIO], but not always.

 - Unless otherwise specified by context, the term "wing official" means either or both the Linesman and Line Judge, the term "deep wing official" means either or both the Field Judge and the Side Judge, and the term "sideline official" means either the Linesman, Line Judge, Field Judge or Side Judge, or another official who is located on the sideline at the time.

 - The following abbreviations are used to denote officiating positions:

 - B Back Judge

 - C Centre Judge

 - F Field Judge

-- H Head Linesman
+- H (Head) Linesman

 - L Line Judge

 - R Referee

 - S Side Judge

 - U Umpire

 - V Video Judge

 - The section entitled "Returns" in each of the positional chapters refers to fumble, backward pass, interception, punt, field goal and other returns except for kickoff returns, which are covered in their relevant sections.

-- Rules references are to the 2020 edition of the IFAF Football Rules and Interpretations and national rulebooks derived from it, but are normally applicable to NCAA rules also.
+- Rules references are to the 2023 edition of the IFAF Football Rules and Interpretations and national rulebooks derived from it, but are normally applicable to NCAA rules also.

-- For brevity, male pronouns are used extensively in this book, but the mechanics are equally applicable to female and male participants.